Hadryan/Photobase/README.md

 #### Authors exclusive:
 * Upload photos (select categories, resolutions, add tags, specify prices etc)
 * Apply to firm
-* Recieve notifications for sold imagesvia email
+* Recieve notifications for sold images via email

 #### Operators:
 * Operators need to change their password when logging in for the first time in order to activate their account